Shape and silhouette are one thing, but then we all have our niggling little quirks that require further advice and fine-tuning.

 - Show it off with belts and fitted designs.

-- Waistcoats worn open create more width, preventing you form looking too gaunt at the same time as allowing us to peek at your enviable waistline.
+- Waistcoats worn open create more width, preventing you from looking too gaunt at the same time as allowing us to peek at your enviable waistline.

-- If your waist is fuller then your bust or your hips have no emphasis at all at the waist, wear long tops, loose over-blouses and simple, shift dresses.
+- If your waist is fuller than your bust or your hips have no emphasis at all at the waist, wear long tops, loose over-blouses, and simple, shift dresses.